davidlougheed/strkit/README.md

 If you're using accurate long reads (e.g., HiFi, ONT R10) as input, **use the `--realign` option** to enable re-aligning soft-clipped reads to the reference genome.
 This will add a bit of performance overhead, but can help recover some reads of interest (e.g., expansions).

-*In practice, this option may also aid calling with slightly-less-accurate reads.*
+*In practice, this option may also aid calling with slightly-less-accurate reads, especially if you are looking for expansions and do not mind slower performance if the reads do not align well to the reference genome.*

 ###### WITH LOW-QUALITY READS